cancerDHC/ccdhmodel/CONTRIBUTING.md

 * You can add `unittest` tests to the repo as well.
 * We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
 You can make any other changes and commit them in your branch.
 * As you update your PR and apply changes, mark each conversation as resolved.
 * If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.
+Please also don't hesitate to ask other project members for help!

 ## Development environment setup